-In recent years, entry-level diver training courses have become commoditized.
+In recent years, entry-level diver training courses have become commodified.
 Whether this process has brought more long term growth to the industry, I don't know.
 But one thing is clear: more and more people are finishing entry level group courses and then just dropping out. (or dropping out before finishing).

 A lack of skill, competence and confidence are cited as main reasons that new divers drop out, which suggests that off-the-shelf group diving courses don't provide enough training.
 Cheap commodity pricing might draw more people into "checking out" the sport, but it takes proper training and a broader diving education to keep a new diver committed.
-Commoditized training might be turning scuba diving into a bucket list kind of sport, where anyone with $500 to blow can check it out, learn some basics and go on 4 dives, then decide whether to continue with the sport or just drop out of it.
+Commodified training might be turning scuba diving into a bucket list kind of sport, where anyone with $500 to blow can check it out, learn some basics and go on 4 dives, then decide whether to continue with the sport or just drop out of it.

 These are my impressions, based on a limited view of the industry.
 Here's an article taken from Undercurrent, a diver magazine, written by one of the most senior, experienced and well informed people in the diving world.